Crypto’s Founding Fallacy

 Scale is everything.
 Compounded, the list of SC problems above is just the tip of the iceberg of legal problems that are traceable directly to the genesis blocks under audit here.

-Concretely, a dApp buidl on sand won’t scale.
+And again, a dApp buidl on sand won’t scale.

 9. Good Faith & FRCP, Rule 11